gyoni0030/IllustratorCompanion_VerCheck/PrivacyPolicy.md

 # Privacy Policy
 Last Updated: 2026/03/19

-This application ("the App") respects your privacy and handles information as follows:
+"Illustrator Companion" and "Illustrator Companion EX" (hereinafter referred to as "the App") respect your privacy and handle information as follows:

 ### 1. Information Collection
 The App does not collect any personal information such as name, address, or email address.